For $20,000 and up watches:

 5. Exotic Materials

 Do you ever get bored of all the mainstream metal luxury watches?
 Apparently some watch makers do.
 The last few years have seen an impressive number of luxury timepieces being released that make use of interesting materials in the case construction as well as the movement.
-These materials range from unique alloys exclusive to particular watch makers, to exotic compounds you've never heard of, as well as innovative ways of using materials for watches that were not previously used for watches.
-In an ongoing effort to differentiate themselves, watch makers have gone to great lengths to use exotic materials for watch making.
-Sometimes even improving a watch in doing so.
+These materials range from unique alloys exclusive to particular watch makers, to exotic compounds you’ve never heard of, as well as innovative ways of using materials that were not previously used for watches.
+In an ongoing effort to differentiate themselves, watch makers have gone to great lengths to use exotic materials for watch making – sometimes even improving a watch in doing so.

 For example, something called silicium is being used in some watch movements by companies such as Patek Philippe and Ulysse Nardin.
 The exotic material does not require lubrication and thus helps the longevity and accuracy of a watch movement.
-On the outside you have ceramics used that are very hard and much tougher than metal to scratch.
-Exotic materials used on the outside of a high end luxury watch can vary widely.
-It is of course common to see steel, gold, titanium, and various styles of leather.
-These days you also have materials such as rubber, forged carbon, carbon fiber, composite resin (basically fancy plastic), natural stones, complex shaped sapphire crystals, ceramic compounds, and many more.
-The bottom line is that with a world of interesting materials, you can appreciate unique application of some of them inside or outside a timepiece when your focus is on the very high-end of timepieces.
+On the outside, you have ceramics used that are very hard and much tougher than metal to scratch.
+Exotic materials used on the outside of a high-end luxury watch can vary widely.
+It is, of course, common to see steel, gold, titanium, and various styles of leather.
+These days you also have materials such as rubber, forged carbon, carbon fiber, composite resin (basically, fancy plastic), natural stones, complexly shaped sapphire crystals, ceramic compounds, and many more.
+The bottom line is that with a world of interesting materials, you can appreciate unique applications of some of them inside or outside a timepiece when your focus is on the very high-end of timepieces.

 8. Highly Refined Designer Looks